Veraclins/New-Maintenance-Tracker/README.md

 The API is also available [here](https://veraclins-m-tracker.herokuapp.com/api/v1)

 To run the app locally, clone the repository, cd into New-Maintenance-Tracker and install the packages with:

 `npm install`.

-You can run the API server with `npm run dev` (runs the API with hot reloading on file changes) or `npm run start` (no reloading).
+You can run the API server with

+`npm run dev` (runs the API with hot reloading on file changes) or

+`npm run start` (no reloading).

 The API runs on PORT 3000 by default but you can run it on any port you want by creating a .env file at the root of the APi and adding the preferred port number.
 For example, putting PORT=5000 will make the API run on port 5000.

-## API Docs
+### API Docs

 The API docs is available [here](https://veraclins-m-tracker.herokuapp.com/api-docs)

 ## Frontend

 The frontend uses a minimal express server to serve the frontend pages.
-To keep it simple it is available only on the frontend branch of the repository.
-To run it locally, first checkout into that branch `git checkout frontend`
+To keep it simple it is available only on the `frontend` branch of the repository.
+To run it locally, first checkout into that branch

+`git checkout frontend`

+then install the packages with `npm install`, then run the app with

+`npm run dev` or `npm run start` (same as in the API scripts).